What is VPN?

 Search the App Store for "OpenVPN Connect,” and download it.
 Once it’s finished downloading tap “Open” to open it.

-When prompted to "Allow OpenVPN to enable VPN connection" tap "yes."
+Note: If prompted to "Allow OpenVPN to enable VPN connection" tap "yes."

 Once OpenVPN has successfully connected you will see "Connected" under the profile name as well as the "VPN" icon in the menu bar between the time and the battery indicator.